The Sensory Speed Dating Sexy Songlist

 Fancy testing the theories?

-You can also sign up for our newsletter at the bottom of the page to get the latest updates on Sensory Speed Dating and other exciting Guerilla Science events.
+If you want to try using the power of science to find your match, sign up for our newsletter at the bottom of the page to get the latest updates on Sensory Speed Dating and other exciting Guerilla Science events.